Before You Go

 - Bottled water throughout the trip, including with meals

-- Airport arrival transfer on day 1 and one group transfer on day 7 (transfers outside days 1 & 7 can be arranged for an additional cost)
+- Airport arrival transfer on day 1 and one group transfer on day 7

 - All activities and related equipment as outlined in the itinerary